mathsman5133/coc.py/docs/api.rst

     :param args: The positional args for the event which raised the error
     :param kwargs: The keyword-args for the event which raised the error

+.. _clan_event_group:

 Clan Events
 ~~~~~~~~~~~~~

+These events are all related to clan changes and changes to players within the clan.
+Clans can be added by
+registering clan tags and relevant events.

 .. _on_clan_update: